neilime/zf2-assets-bundle/README.md

 Introduction
 ------------

-AssetsBundle is module for ZF2 allowing asset managment (bundling & caching) like Css, Js and Less, dependent on modules, controllers and actions (di).
+AssetsBundle is a module for ZF2 allowing asset managment (bundling & caching) like Css, Js and Less, dependent on modules, controllers and actions (di).
 This module manages the concept of the environment/production development.

 In developpement :